Season 1, Episode 42

 Lorne Brown:

-And how do we know it doesn’t work? ’cause look at the divorce rate.
+And how do we know it doesn’t work?
+Because look at the divorce rate.
 We are living it so we know why it doesn’t work.

 Gila Golub:

 That’s right.
 Right?
-And we’ve got children who found the, at the effect of it.
-I take 20 people in a, in a workshop in nowadays, and I would say three quarters of them come from divorce or are divorced or both.
+And we’ve got children who found them, as an effect of it.
+I take 20 people in a workshop nowadays, and I would say three quarters of them come from divorce or are divorced or both.
 So it’s a huge epidemic with profound consequences and, and collateral damage,

 Lorne Brown: